w3c/wot/charters/wg-2021-extension-plan.md

 # WG Extension Plan
+Note: the schedule has been moved to [planning/schedule.md](https://github.com/w3c/wot/blob/main/planning/schedule.md).
+New edits should be done on that file, this one should be considered an archive.

 We will request an extension to the current (2019) WG charter, based on the following plan.
 We are developing a new draft charter proposed to begin in 1 June 2023.